remg427/misp42splunk/README.md

 - [ ] store some saved searches and lookups as examples

 # Credits
-This app is largely inspired by https://github.com/xme/splunk/tree/master/getmispioc and the associated blog https://blog.rootshell.be/2017/10/31/splunk-custom-search-command-searching-misp-iocs/ for MISP interactions.
+The creation of this app started from work done by https://github.com/xme/splunk/tree/master/getmispioc and the associated blog https://blog.rootshell.be/2017/10/31/splunk-custom-search-command-searching-misp-iocs/ for MISP interactions.

 The alert_action for TheHive is inpired by [this Splunk app](https://splunkbase.splunk.com/app/3642/)